Trigger Order of Execution

 Consideration for Trigger Order of Execution

-There are some considerations to keep in mind while triggering and order for execution in Salesforce to ensure system performance.
+There are some things to keep in mind during the trigger order execution to ensure system performance.

-- The trigger.old does not go through the workflow of a newly updated field triggered by a record update.
-For example, if a record field value is 2 and you update this field value to 6, the workflow field update will reflect this change as 8.
+- The trigger.old does not run the workflow for a newly updated field triggered by a record update.
+For example, if a record field value is 2 and you update it to 6, the workflow field update will reflect the change as 6 .
 But in the update trigger that fires after the workflow field update, the field value obtained from Trigger.old is the original value of 2, and not 6.

 - Triggers can take action at each attempt if they are part of the same DML call.
-This happens due to no change in the transactions and static class variables accessed by the trigger.
+This happens because there is no change to the transactions or to the static class variables accessed by the trigger.

-- In the case of multiple triggers defined for the same event, the order of execution is not defined.
+- When multiple triggers are defined for the same event, the execution order is not defined.

 - In API version 53.0 and earlier, after-save record-triggered flows run after entitlements are executed.